CodeForBerkeley/About/CodeOfConduct.md

 9. Actively involve stakeholders, community groups, and those with subject matter expertise in all decision-making processes.
 10. Ensure that relationships and conversations between, and among, stakeholders e.g. elected officials, their staff, and government representatives, community based organizations and their partners, and members of the Code for Berkeley community — remain respectful, participatory, and productive.

 Code for Berkeley reserves the right to ask anyone in violation of these policies not to participate in our events or network of activities.
-If you have any other concerns or would like to address an issue, please contact Brigade Captain Courtney Brousseau at codeforberkeley@gmail.com.
+If you have any other concerns or would like to address an issue, please contact Brigade Co-Captains Nandika Donthi and Courtney Brousseau at codeforberkeley@gmail.com.

 Code for Berkeley's Code of Conduct is an adaptation of [Code for America’s Community Code of Conduct policy](https://github.com/codeforamerica/codeofconduct) as well as [BetaNYC's Code of Conduct](https://github.com/BetaNYC/What-is-BetaNYC/blob/master/Code-of-Conduct.md).